 Q) How long will my rope be when it includes Splices and Manrope Knots?

-A) The length you specify when ordering the rope is the total end length.
-So if you ordered 5 metres with a Soft Eye Splice either end the finished product will be 5 metres measured from the flattened tip of each eye.
-With Manrope Knots either end, the length of rope specified will be the length between the two knots.
+A) If you ordered 5 metres with a Soft Eye Splice either end the finished product will be 5 metres measured from the flattened tip of each eye.
+With Manrope Knots either end, the length of rope specified will be the useful length between the two knots, so not including the knots.
+If you'd like the length given by you to include the knots then mention this in the 'special instructions' by saying "Length given includes manrope knots".
+So this means with banisters that the length given is from first bracket to last bracket.
 The cost of the extra rope needed to do a Manrope Knot or Splice is taken into account with the pricing.

 Q) Can you make bespoke work?

 A) Yes of course.
 Just email me what you would like made up and I'll get back to you with suggestions and a quote.
 Please include your telephone number in your email message.

 Q) What is the best rope for making garden swings?